Skip to content

 Take our test — the calibration step takes about two minutes and is most of what separates a measurement of you from a measurement of your laptop.
 For the per-step breakdown of calibration, this post walks through it.

-- Tyler, C. W. (1997).
+3. Tyler CW.
 Colour bit-stealing to enhance the luminance resolution of digital displays on a single pixel basis.
-Spatial Vision, 10(4), 369–377.
-Original description of the bit-stealing technique that yields ~11–12 bits of effective luminance resolution from an 8-bit colour display by trading small amounts of chromatic precision — used in modern psychophysics whenever sub-1/256 luminance steps are needed.
+Spat Vis.
+1997;10(4):369–377.
+Describes bit-stealing, which reaches an effective luminance resolution of 11–12 bits from an 8-bit colour display by trading small amounts of chromatic precision — used in psychophysics whenever sub-1/256 luminance steps are needed.
+PubMed.

-- SMPTE ST 2084:2014.
+4. SMPTE ST 2084:2014.
 High Dynamic Range Electro-Optical Transfer Function of Mastering Reference Displays.
-The Perceptual Quantizer (PQ) transfer function used by HDR10 and Dolby Vision, referenced in the HDR section.
+Defines the Perceptual Quantizer (PQ) transfer function used by HDR10 and Dolby Vision, referenced in the HDR section.
+(Paywalled standard with no stable free full-text URL, so cited without a link.)